eye-division/rosa-prod-site/_projects/greenham-war-and-peace.md

 **For all travel enquiries please call 01635 813900.**

+&nbsp;

+&nbsp;

-Supported by Greenham Trust, Arts Council England and Heritage Lottery Fund with appropriate logos.&nbsp; Websites also should reflect that we are sponsored by Verbatim and the logo and partners include BBOWT, Natural England, BBC Radio Berkshire, West Berkshire Council, West Berkshire Museum, &nbsp;Corn Exchange Newbury, 101 Outdoor Creation Centre, Watermill Arts Centre and Newbury College with the support of Home Front History, Royal British Legion and numerous other partners.
+This event is supported by Greenham Trust, Arts Council England and Heritage Lottery Fund with appropriate logos.&nbsp; Websites also should reflect that we are sponsored by Verbatim and the logo and partners include BBOWT, Natural England, BBC Radio Berkshire, West Berkshire Council, West Berkshire Museum, &nbsp;Corn Exchange Newbury, 101 Outdoor Creation Centre, Watermill Arts Centre and Newbury College with the support of Home Front History, Royal British Legion and numerous other partners.

 **Rosa Productions & Fete Day**